Generalization of generative model for neuronal ensemble inference method: Introduction

-As mentioned above, inference of functional neuronal ensemble is a common goal in the field of neuroscience.
-However, the method based on Bayesian inference needs a generative model, where only binary expression of neuronal activity data is allowed in the previous study.
-Accordingly, it cannot be applied to activity data of continuous values such as fluorescence intensity by calcium imaging.
-It is possible to apply to continuous value data after binarization preprocessing.
-However it is desirable to directly analyze continuous value data, because part of the original information in activity data may be lost by binarization.
-In addition, Bayesian inference model in the previous study assumes stationarity in the activity of each neuron, which means that the structure of functional neuronal ensemble is assumed to be unchanged under the measurement experiment.
-Therefore, when such inference method is applied to highly non-stationary activity data with frequent changes of brain states such as sleep and wakefulness, the inference result may not be stable due to the dependence on initial condition in MCMC and the inference accuracy may worsen.
-Additionally. destabilization of the result and degradation of accuracy are also due to hard clustering method in the previous study.
+Among the methods of functional neuronal ensemble, Bayesian inference model and Markov chain Monte Carlo (MCMC) method are used in the previous study\cite{diana2019bayesian}, whose improvement for faster convergence to inference result has also been proposed \cite{kimura2021improved}.
+The method based on Bayesian inference needs a generative model, where only binary expression of neuronal activity data is allowed in the previous studies.
+For this reason, we call the method in the previous studies \cite{diana2019bayesian, kimura2021improved} as {\it binary inference method} (BIM) in the following.
+Apparently, BIM cannot be applied to activity data of continuous values such as fluorescence intensity by calcium imaging.
+Of course, it is possible to apply BIM to continuous-valued data after binarization.
+However, it is desirable to analyze continuous-valued data directly, because part of the original information in raw activity data may be lost by binarization.
+Another problem in BIM is the assumption of stationarity in the activity, which means that functional neuronal ensemble is assumed to be unchanged throughout the measurement experiment.
+However, functional neuronal ensembles will change depending on the brain state and experimental task.
+This is because actual neurons often have multiple functional roles depending on brain states such as sleep and wakefulness.
+Furthermore, responses to stimuli are different due to various brain states.
+Therefore, when BIM is applied to highly non-stationary activity data with frequent changes of brain states \cite{miyamoto2016top,manita2015top}, the inference result by MCMC may be unstable due to the dependence on initial condition in MCMC, and accuracy of the inference may worsen.
+Additionally, such disadvantages are also due to hard clustering in BIM, where each neuron must belong to a particular ensemble at any time of experiment.
+Because functional ensembles change over time in non-stationary data, hard clustering method is not suitable.

-For these reasons, we develop a generalized method in this study, which does not depend on the format of the input neuronal activity data and can be implemented as a soft clustering method.
-Specifically, we extend the expressivity of generative model for neuronal activity in Bayesian inference and develop an algorithm using MCMC for the extended model.
-For validity, we apply the proposed method to synthetic neuronal activity data generated by the leaky-integrate-and-fire model\cite{gerstner2014neuronal}, which is known as a model of neuronal activity.
-Then we finally discuss the results of application.